 Take the time to prioritize your overall health and seek support when needed through conventional therapy and spiritual groups.
 Additionally, exploring other healing modalities rooted in your ancestry and culture can help you reconnect with your strengths.
 This vital work can aid in processing grief from assimilating to a new reality and addressing past traumas by crafting new historical narratives.

 4. Take time for yourself

 Creating a daily ritual that allows you to take a few minutes for yourself can be a powerful tool in finding inner peace and accepting all aspects of your identity.
-Although it may be difficult to carve out time for self-care amidst your busy schedule, dedicating just 10-15 minutes each morning to activities such as conscious breathing, prayer, meditation, writing, exercise and moving, or enjoying a favorite beverage can provide a moment of stillness and help you start the day with a clear mind.
+Although it may be difficult to carve out time for self-care amidst your busy schedule, dedicating just 10-15 minutes each morning to activities such as conscious breathing, prayer, meditation, connecting with nature, writing, exercise and moving, or enjoying a favorite beverage can provide a moment of stillness and help you start the day with a clear mind.